 There is no current public trading market for our Shares, and we do not expect that such a market will ever develop in the future.
-Therefore, repurchase of Shares by us will likely be the only way for you to dispose of your Shares.
-We expect to repurchase Shares at a price equal to the NAV of the Shares being repurchased on the Valuation Date and not based on the price at which you initially purchased your Shares.
-Subject to limited exceptions, Shares that have not been outstanding for at least one year will be repurchased at 98% of the NAV.
-As a result, you may receive less than the price you paid for your Shares when you sell them to us pursuant to our share repurchase program.
+Therefore, repurchase of Shares by us will likely be the only way for you to dispose of your Shares, and you may receive less than the price you paid for your Shares when you sell them to us pursuant to our share repurchase program.
 See "Item 1.
 Business-Share Repurchase Program."